VARIANTIS Encyclopedia of Human Anatomical Variation

 Standard Entry Architecture

-Each future entry will follow a standardized editorial structure to ensure scientific consistency, clinical usefulness and editorial clarity.
+Each entry follows a standardized editorial structure designed to ensure scientific consistency, clinical usefulness and editorial clarity.

 Standard Anatomy and Terminology